zemiret/omnikanji/README.md

 DONE * reverse lookup (eng -> japanese)
 DONE * better furigana HTML (html ruby tag)
 DONE * tests.
 It really be easier having them I think (maybe a few e2e will do for all)
-* yahari (in kana) - wrong jisho parsing, both at "prod", and this version.
+* yahari (in kana) and yahari in kanji - wrong jisho parsing, both at "prod", and this version.
 The problem is that jisho sometimes provides us with ruby, and sometimes with spans per each kanji-furigana.
 * bigger search field (css)
 * cache'ing (simple, in-memory, sth like cache 1000 most hot results, maybe some jisho tags could be useful)
 * server panic recovery (when not in debug mode?) - probably some contact page to me